The topics are too hard for my students, how can we participate?

 My parent(s) are Indonesian, can I enter the competition?

-Out award categories are only open to speakers of Indonesian as a second language (except for the Native Speaker Award).
+Our award categories are only open to speakers of Indonesian as a second language (except for the Native Speaker Award).
 If you are unsure whether you speak Indonesian as a second language you should contact us so that we can assess your level of fluency and confirm your eligibility prior to entering the competition.

 Can I submit entries with mistakes or video recording glitches?

 We understand that working with video can be tricky and at times you may experience technical difficulties.
 We encourage participants to submit the best quality videos possible, but we will accept submissions that contain minor technical mistakes.
 Feel free to let us know via email.

 Will my video be made public?

 Participants are asked to complete a consent form with their application giving NAILA permission to use their video entry and/or exerts as video learning resources and in promotional material.
-NAILA is the only

 Can I use a topic that isn’t listed?